elrond-giants/erd-react-hooks/README.md

 </AuthContextProvider>
 ```

-2. Use the value provided by AuthContextProvider
+2. Use the value provided by AuthContextProvider.

 ```typescript jsx
 import {useAuth} from "@elrond-giants/erd-react-hooks";